Ultium: Specifications

 Ultium features a wireless battery management system (wBMS), the first such architecture from any automaker.
 The wBMS was developed in partnership with Analog Devices and contributes to reduced battery costs, as it requires 90% less wiring and reduces volume by 15%.

 In late January 2023, it was reported that GM was considering switching to batteries in a cylindrical cell format.
 This move would reduce volumetric energy density, but could reduce production time and costs.

 Assembly

+GM announced that cells can be assembled into modules with various configurations and demonstrated three examples: